Galiusbro/nuahchain-osmo/CONTRIBUTING.md

 FAQ

-- Can this be used with localosmosis or inside Docker?
+- Can this be used with localnuah or inside Docker?
   - Not currently but possible.
 Would need to run the delve server inside the container and expose the debug port